 - 50% have a centralized model

-The breakdown of organizational structures kind of makes sense.
-It goes back to my comments about sophistication and priorities around content marketing and content strategy.
+The breakdown of organizational structures makes sense.
+It goes back to my comments about sophistication and priorities for content marketing and strategy.
 There is no one specific organizational structure that is better than the other.
-It depends upon the size of the company and how the larger marketing communications and product marketing groups are structured.
+It depends upon the company’s size and how the larger marketing communications and product marketing groups are structured.

 I am noticing that many brands are adopting a decentralized model.
-This simply means that there are people responsible for content who sit within different product organizations, business units and/or brands.
+This means that people are responsible for content sit within different product organizations, business units, and brands.
 Product organizations and brands are pretty much synonymous.

-Think of companies like Adobe and all the products that they have like Photoshop, Illustrator, Acrobat, and the Experience Cloud.
-I don’t know personally how they are organized internally but I would suspect that a company of that size, and the amount of resources they have would have somewhat of decentralized content operations.
+Think of companies like Adobe and all the products they have like Photoshop, Illustrator, Acrobat, and the Experience Cloud.
+I don’t know personally how they are organized internally.
+Still, I would suspect that a company of that size and the number of resources would have somewhat decentralized content operations.

-Even though the products like Photoshop and Illustrator might have similar audiences, they are still separate products as part of the larger creative suite which means product marketing may have different strategic objectives and a content marketing strategy.
-Having content strategists close to the product is critical to ensure that social media storytelling an audience intelligence is front and center during the social media content creation process.
+Even though the products like Photoshop and Illustrator might have similar audiences, they are still different products as part of the more extensive creative suite, which means product marketing may have other strategic objectives and content marketing strategies.
+Having content strategists close to the product is critical to ensure that social media storytelling and audience intelligence are front and center during the social media content creation process.

-I would bet that content strategists report into product marketing but dotted line report into a centralized content team, editorial team or center of excellence.
-This would ensure that larger initiatives and the Adobe narrative is woven through the content, best practices are shared and KPIs for content marketing are consistent across the larger organization.
+I would bet that content strategists report into product marketing but dotted line report into a centralized content team, editorial team, or center of excellence.
+This would ensure that more significant initiatives and the Adobe narrative are woven through the content, best practices are shared, and KPIs for content marketing is consistent across the larger organization.

-While digital content operations may seem boring and or unimportant, they cannot be overlooked.
+While digital content operations may seem tedious or unimportant, they cannot be overlooked.
 Without having a strategic plan internally, a brand risks inconsistent messages and customer confusion when telling brand stories to new audiences.